celo-org/celo-proposals/CIPs/cip-granda_mento.md

        * CELO is transferred from the Reserve to the exchange proposer according to the rate originally recorded when the exchange was proposed.
    * Records:
      * The exchange as in the Executed state.
-5. **`function setStableTokenExchangeLimits(address stableToken, uint256 minExchangeAmount, uint256 maxExchangeAmount) external`**
+5. **`function setStableTokenExchangeLimits(string calldata stableTokenRegistryId, uint256 minExchangeAmount, uint256 maxExchangeAmount) external`**
    * Only callable by Governance.
-   * Sets the minimum and maximum amounts of stable token that can be minted/burned in an exchange by updating `stableTokenExchangeLimits[stableToken]`.
+   * Sets the minimum and maximum amounts of the stable token that can be minted/burned in an exchange by updating the relevant `stableTokenExchangeLimits` value.
      * Effectively "enables" exchanging a stable token if the min & max amounts were previously 0.
      * Effectively "disables" exchanging a stable token if setting the min & max amounts to 0.